I am Johnny Peck.

 I've explored generative AI animations using Disco Diffusion, Stable Diffusion, Deforum, FILM and other wonderful tools along with Google Colab and Python since 2022.
 I published some of those curiosities to CarnivAI, a steampunk circus on YouTube and Carnivai.com.

 Picking up the book Artificial Intelligence: A Modern Approach remains vivid.
 More so than much of the material.
 It was for the online Stanford course taught by Andrew Ng that I barely attended.
-After a meetup at a popular Boston loft space of the time for jQuery I went to the Harvard bookstore and there was a memorial to Steve Jobs out front with apples and candles.
-If you were there you'll remember.
+After a meetup at a popular Boston loft space for jQuery I went to the Harvard bookstore and there was a memorial to Steve Jobs out front with apples and candles.
 He had just passed away.
 It was evening in Boston.

 It's a tiny, gigantic world.
 I moved to our nations capitol, Washington, D.C. shortly thereafter for a Lead Dev / DTD / many hats role at a growing and nimble corporate housing company.
 I built the entire stack.